 In this post, some films and books are called gothic, even though others may disagree with them.
 By taking a wide scope interpretation of gothic literature, we can better understand how the gothic manifests in storytelling.

 Note: Gothic fiction does not require all of these features to fit into the ‘gothic’ label.
+This post contains affiliate links, ensuring the high quality of Snowy Fictions.

 To understand the key features of gothic literature, we must look well beyond the nineteenth century to the present.
 By analysing the middle ages, we can see the crucial features of gothic literature.
 For one, consider the setting of many gothic tales.
 It’s usually an old castle that may be inspired by Gothic Architecture.
 Yet in gothic fiction, castles and monasteries are not mere backdrops, but are active participants in the story that unfolds.